 The Building Act also includes provisions for existing buildings, with the intent that people can use buildings safely and the seismic performance of the building stock should improve over time.
 The Building Act does not require existing buildings to achieve compliance with the current Building Code.
-Upgrading of existing buildings is not required unless they are considered dangerous or earthquake-prone (Building Act sections 121 and 124).
+Structural upgrading of existing buildings is not required unless they are considered dangerous or earthquake-prone (Building Act sections 121 and 124).

 In terms of the legislative framework, earthquake strengthening is considered the same as standard building work, and all the same building control processes apply.
 Generally, strengthening work will use a specific engineering design for each case.
 It is the responsibility of the building owner or designer to prove that all the requirements of the Building Code are met.
 This may be done in a number of ways, including using Verification Methods, peer review, physical tests or special analysis, for example.